Pseudocoremia cineracia

 Pseudocoremia cineracia is a species of moth in the family Geometridae.
 It is endemic to New Zealand.
 It is classified as Nationally Vulnerable by the Department of Conservation.

 Taxonomy

 This species was first described by George Howes in 1942 from specimens obtained at Moke Lake and taken in January and February.
 Howes named it Selidosema cineracia.
 This name was also used when the species was discussed by George Vernon Hudson in 1950.
 In 1988 John S. Dugdale assigned the species to the genus Pseudocoremia.
 This classification of the species into Pseudocoremia is regarded as unsatisfactory.
 As such the species is also currently known as Pseudocoremia (s.l.) cineracia.
-The hototype specimen is held at the Museum of New Zealand Te Papa Tongarewa.
+The holotype specimen is held at the Museum of New Zealand Te Papa Tongarewa.